Chief of Staff

 In addition, Adeena worked as a consultant for an educational non-profit called New Schools Better Neighborhoods, served as the Los Angeles Director of American Israel Public Affairs Committee, was a Senior Manager for BSC Management, and most recently served as the Regional Director for the Jefferson Awards Foundation in the Greater Los Angeles area.

 Adeena has a unique combination of association and business management, and fundraising and community relations experience.
 She earned her Master’s Degree in Organizational Management from Antioch University and B.A. from Pitzer College.
+Adeena enjoys living in the San Fernando Valley with her husband and two children.

 Director of Policy & Legislation